scorpiodiagrams/scorpio_docs/wiki/scorpio_connections.md

 *** Honey
 *** Chocolate
 !!Polyglot
-Scorpio will add letters in for the labels when you drag one of them on the diagram.
+Scorpio will add letters in for the labels.
+You will see this happen when you drag one of the labels on the diagram.

+The diagram below is in the '#Code(##MindMap)' style#Footnote(3):
 !!Markdown
-The diagram below is in the '#Code(##MindMap)' style#Footnote(3):

 > #Code(##MindMap) - A colourful style for mind-map trees.

 Here's that list presented as a tree-like MindMap diagram.
 This diagram is specified by the list above.
 The list specifies the labels and their links.
 You then drag the labels into position.